 Have you been the victim of assault in Mobile, AL?
 You may be facing serious injuries, significant pain, and an uncertain financial future but you are not alone.

 As the victim of assault, you should not face the financial burden of your injuries.
 Alabama’s personal injury law gives victims the right to seek financial compensation from the person responsible for their injuries.
 The family-run law firm of Lattof & Lattof, P.C. has 65 years of experience representing victims of crimes in personal injury lawsuits.

 Contact an experienced Mobile assault injury lawyer at Lattof & Lattof, P.C. today for a free consultation.
 We’ll review your case and find out how we can help.

-How Lattof & Lattof, P.C.
-Helps Assault Injury Victims
+How Lattof & Lattof, P.C. in Mobile, AL Helps Assault Injury Victims

 After an assault, you may be left feeling overwhelmed, not only by seeking treatment and potentially working with police but also figuring out how you will support yourself.
 Many assault victims face serious injuries, pain, mounting medical bills, and an inability to work — sometimes permanently.